kkatsy/katsy.github.io/_posts/2020-09-01-katya-katsy-site-launched.md

 title: "Katya Katsy, a local human, Launches Site"
 ---

 Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
-But I still need to crash course html, css, javascript.
+Finally got around to putting this website together.
+But it still needs a lot of work.
 And then I'll be ready to rumble.